CodeOfArdonia/TooltipsReforged/README.md

 **You need to open advanced tooltip (F3+H) to use**

 - Ctrl: Display item tags
-- Alt: Display raw nbt & spawn egg entity info
+- Alt: Display raw nbt/components & spawn egg entity info
 - Shift: Specific information

 For block, it will display block tag.